robhagemans/basicode/README.rst

 `The Best of BASICODE 4`_           Tape        1987  BASICODE-2          Dutch
 `The Best of BASICODE 5`_           CD          1988  BASICODE-2          Dutch
 `The Best of BASICODE 6`_           Diskette    1991  BASICODE-2          Dutch
-`The Best of BASICODE 7`_           Diskettes   1992  Text only           Dutch `BASICODE-3`_                       Tape        1986  BASICODE-3          Dutch
+`The Best of BASICODE 7`_           Diskette    1992  Text only           Dutch `BASICODE-3`_                       Tape        1986  BASICODE-3          Dutch
 `BASICODE-3 Verzamelcassette 1`_    Tape        1987  BASICODE-3          Dutch
 `BASICODE-3 Verzamelcassette 2`_    Tape        1987  BASICODE-3          Dutch